dukt/analytics/README.md

 ### craft.analytics.code()
 Returns Google Analytics tracking code

-### craft.analytics.trackDownload(category)
-Returns JavaScript for tracking downloads

-### craft.analytics.trackEvent(category, action, label, number)
+### craft.analytics.trackEvent(category, action, label=null, number=0)
 Returns JavaScript for tracking events

 <a id="developer-api"></a>
 ## Developer API Reference

-End-user shouldn't be using these APIs as they are made for developers.
-Please be careful.
+Developer APIs have been created for the development of this plugin.
+They can be subject to change and shouldn't be used by end-users.

 ### craft.analytics.api
 ### craft.analytics.checkUpdates(pluginClass, pluginHandle)